warrengalyen/ocular/README.md

 I have a very long list of features to implement, some advanced features include:

-retinex, automatic red-eye removal and possibly deblurring.
+retinex, seam carving, automatic red-eye removal and possibly deblurring.